Corporate sustainability

 Our emissions target includes Scope 1, 2, and Scope 3 categories – but we still have more to do to collect data for some material Scope 3 categories, such as emissions related to our supply chain.
 We are working to develop a more complete picture of our Scope 3 data and will report transparently on our related impacts and progress.

-We are therefore focused on reducing the energy use in our offices and the need to drive long-term reductions in business travel.
+We are therefore focused on reducing the energy use in our offices and need to drive long-term reductions in business travel.

 Our objective operationally is to play our part in protecting and enhancing our natural world.

-We approach this through the abrdn charitable foundation, our employee engagement programme, and through active management of sites and offices.
+We approach this through the abrdn Charitable Foundation, our employee engagement programme, and through active management of sites and offices.

 Social